Madeleine Carroll: Film stardom

-Hitchcock
+Work for Hitchcock

-Carroll attracted the attention of Alfred Hitchcock and in 1935 starred as one of the director's earliest prototypical cool, glib, intelligent blondes in The 39 Steps.
+Carroll attracted the attention of Alfred Hitchcock and in 1935 starred as the director's earliest prototypical cool, glib, intelligent blonde in The 39 Steps.
 Based on the espionage novel by John Buchan, the film became a sensation and with it so did Carroll.
 Cited by The New York Times for a performance that was "charming and skillful", Carroll became very much in demand.
 Of Hitchcock heroines as exemplified by Carroll, film critic Roger Ebert wrote: The female characters in his films reflected the same qualities over and over again: They were blonde.
 They were icy and remote.
 They were imprisoned in costumes that subtly combined fashion with fetishism.
 They mesmerised the men, who often had physical or psychological handicaps.
 Sooner or later, every Hitchcock woman was humiliated.

-The director wanted to re-team Carroll with her 39 Steps co-star Robert Donat the following year in Secret Agent, a spy thriller based on a work by W. Somerset Maugham.
+The filmmaker and actor Orson Welles called the film a "masterpiece" and screenwriter Robert Towne remarked, "It's not much of an exaggeration to say that all contemporary escapist entertainment begins with The 39 Steps."
+At the end of the century it was ranked fourth in the BFI Top 100 British films.
+Following on from this success Hitchcock wanted to re-team Carroll with her 39 Steps co-star Robert Donat the following year in Secret Agent, a spy thriller based on a work by W. Somerset Maugham.
 However, Donat's recurring health problems intervened, resulting in a Carroll–John Gielgud pairing.
 In between the films she made a short drama The Story of Papworth (1935).

 Hollywood

-Poised for international stardom, Carroll was the first British beauty to be offered a major American film contract.
+Achieving international stardom with The 39 Steps, Carroll was the first British beauty to be offered a major American film contract.
 She accepted a lucrative deal with Paramount Pictures and was cast opposite George Brent in The Case Against Mrs. Ames (1936).
 She followed this with The General Died at Dawn (1936), and was borrowed by 20th Century Fox to play the female lead in Lloyd's of London (1936) which made a star of Tyrone Power.
 She stayed at the studio to make On the Avenue (1937), a musical with Dick Powell and Alice Faye.

 Carroll went to Columbia for It's All Yours (1937) then was cast by David O. Selznick as Ronald Colman's love interest in the 1937 box-office success The Prisoner of Zenda.
 Walter Wanger put her in Blockade (1938) with Henry Fonda, about the Spanish Civil War.
 Back at Paramount she made some comedies with Fred MacMurray, Cafe Society (1939) and Honeymoon in Bali (1939).
 Edward Small gave her top billing in My Son, My Son!
 (1940) with Aherne.

 She starred in Safari (1940) then played against Gary Cooper in North West Mounted Police (1940), directed by Cecil B. DeMille.
 Paramount put Carroll opposite MacMurray in Virginia (1941) and One Night in Lisbon (1941).
 Virginia also starred Sterling Hayden who was reteamed with Carroll in Bahama Passage (1941).
 Carroll was Bob Hope's love interest in My Favorite Blonde (1942).